photonstorm/lazer/worklog.md

 Could do with a mat23 class that encapsulates all of the core functions into a single object that Transform can use.
 Need to be careful though as performing matrix operations, even in a baked matrix, can be expensive compared to modifying properties directly (such as position or rotation) and then only calculating the matrix once per loop.

+Final work for tonight was getting the Transform2DLite class in a good shape.
+It will now accurately handle position, scaling, rotation and pivot via a handful of local Vec2 arrays and a single mat23.
+Have updated the Shape class to use this for now and re-tested the Shape examples and it's looking good.
+The only thing left it needs is a rotation anchor.

 ### 11th December 2015